Texas murder suspect, Kaitlin Armstrong, booked in Harris County Jail

 UPDATED 3:20 PM PT – Sunday, July 3, 2022

 A Texas woman accused of killing a professional cyclist was extradited to Houston, Texas after being captured in Costa Rica.
-Kaitlin Armstrong, 34, was escorted by US Marshals at the George Bush International Airport on Saturday and was later booked in the Harris County Jail.
+On Saturday, 34-year-old Kaitlin Armstrong was escorted by US Marshals at the George Bush International Airport and was later booked in the Harris County Jail.

 The Austin woman accused of killing world class cyclist Anna Moriah Wilson May 11 has been captured in Costa Rica.https://t.co/fz9FiUyWjQ pic.twitter.com/jkRzqqgv90